Coronavirus and older people

 - Super Six home exercises to improve strength and balance

-As we start to return to our usual routines, you should make sure that you continue to eat enough of the right food and drink.
+As we return to our usual routines, you should make sure that you continue to eat enough of the right food and drink.
 Some older people have an increased risk of not getting enough nutrients or calories.
-The British Dietetic Association's website has lots of information about Coronavirus and eating and drinking well, including:
+The British Dietetic Association's website has lots of information about eating and drinking well, especially relating to Coronavirus.
+This includes:

 - Having a balanced diet made up of: high protein foods; dairy; starchy foods such bread cereals, potatoes, pasta or rice; fruit and vegetables (fresh, frozen, tinned, dried or juice); and 2 portions of oily fish a week.